-The Trustee, via the in-house team and investment advisor, monitor BlackRock's stewardship (voting and engagement) programme for the Scheme's assets.
-On a quarterly basis, the BA Pensions Executive team and investment advisor meets with BlackRock to discuss the voting and engagement activity for the period in question, and provides challenge where necessary.
+The Trustee, via the BA Pensions team and investment advisor, monitor BlackRock's stewardship (voting and engagement) programme for the Scheme's assets.
 On an annual basis, the stewardship reporting is also presented to the Trustee, considered and challenged where necessary.

-BlackRock provides the Trustee with its Stewardship Annual Report.
+BlackRock provides the BA Pensions team with its Stewardship Annual Report.

 Under the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019, the Trustee is required to produce an Annual Implementation Statement, setting out how the voting and engagement policies described in the Scheme's Statement of Investment Principles have been followed.
-These statements include detailed example case studies of BlackRock's engagement activity.
+These statements include example case studies of BlackRock's significant engagement activity.